OpenSourceEconomics/econ-project-templates/docs_template/source/guides_explanations/starting_from_scratch.md

    necessary or create new ones.
 1. Remove the build directory regularly to make sure you do not rely on outputs from tasks that do not exist any more — this is a frequent source of confusion.
-1. Once you got the hang of how things work, remove the examples (both the data files and the code in the `task_xxx` files).
-Also remove the build directory.
+1. Once you feel secure enough that you do not need the template files any more, delete all files carrying a `_template` in their names.
+You will also need to adjust the documents so they do not refer to figures and tables created by the template any more.
+Delete the build directory to make sure you do not rely on outputs from tasks that you removed.